-11 The re-registration in this case is required to update the information on the records of the competent authority and to ensure that the new owner declares his/her intention to implement the mitigation measures in the environmental management programme where the facility is still under construction.

-12 The re-registration in this case is required to ensure that infrastructure is registered in the name of the new owner or to provide a registration number for any part of the facility which is transferred to a new owner and is now a separate unit_a
+^{} The re-registration in this case is required to update the information on the records of the competent authority and to ensure that the new owner declares his/her intention to implement the mitigation measures in the environmental management programme.
+9 The re-registration in this case is required to ensure that the solar photovoltaic facility is registered in the name of the new owner or to provide a registration number for any part of the facility which is transferred to a new owner and is now a separate unit.